Mobile Massage In York – FAQ’s

 Petrissage

-Petrissage comes from a French word meaning, to knead.
 This technique is deeper and involves more pressure.
 It is used to compress and squeeze underlying muscles to help relax and work out knots.
 It is similar to a deep tissue massage but less intense and more relaxation focused.
-If you are wanting a Swedish massage purely for relaxation, this technique can be left out.
+I use this where I find tightness, especially in the shoulders, back, and legs.

 Close-up of a client receiving a mobile Swedish massage in York, with the therapist applying targeted pressure to the shoulder and upper back to relieve muscle tension.